 - The average life expectancy of the decedent

-Contact Arash Law Today To Schedule A Free Consultation
+Contact Our Injury Firm Today To Schedule A Free Consultation

-Contact Arash Law today to schedule a free consultation during which we can discuss the facts of your case.
-The attorneys at Arash Law have decades of experience representing clients in wrongful death cases.
+Contact Arash Law headed by Arash Khorsandi, Esq. today to schedule a free consultation during which we can discuss the facts of your case.
+Our attorneys have decades of experience representing clients in wrongful death cases.
 If you need the assistance of a California wrongful death lawyer, call our office today or contact us online.
 With our no-win, no-fee guarantee, we will only collect legal fees if we win your case.